 The assembly process for most of the latest gaming chairs has been engineered into the simplest form possible.
 The Hero was no different.

-All the tools and screws come in a little plastic tool box, for lack of a better word, and from box to completion took roughly 15-20 minutes.
-A very simple process which requires little effort.
+All the tools and screws come in a little plastic toolbox, for lack of a better word, and from box to completion took roughly 15-20 minutes.
+A very simple process that requires little effort.

 Putting this chair up against your standard office chair is like comparing hot and cold.
 What you get with a premium gaming chair is something that can not be replicated in a cheap office chair.
 The design has been carefully thought over to promote good back support and posture.
 It just looks well built, quality materials have been used throughout this chair meaning longevity is something you won’t be worrying about any time soon.